poojamahajan0712/Data-Science-Portfolio/Computer Vision/Corn_Disease_Detection/README.md

 ### 2.1.
 Data
 - Corn Disease Detection -  https://www.kaggle.com/datasets/smaranjitghose/corn-or-maize-leaf-disease-dataset

 ### 2.2.
-Data Visualisation, exploration and prep for modeling
+Data exploration and preparation for modeling
 * checking counts of all the classes present in the data.
 * Loading data using tensorflow functions into train and val sets, converting to batches
 * Visualising data and understanding the nuances( diff sizes, quality,etc.)